 <blockquote> “While no instrumented delivery is risk free, we are concerned that some health care professionals who use vacuum assisted delivery devices, or those who care for these infants following delivery, may not be aware that the device may produce life-threatening complications.” </blockquote>

 You may be able to file a medical malpractice claim if your infant suffered from a neonatal subgaleal hemorrhage following the improper use of a vacuum extractor or forceps during a difficult delivery.
-At Givens Givens Sparks, PLLC, our Tampa birth injury attorneys are dedicated to fighting to secure our clients the compensation they deserve.
+At Robert Sparks Attorneys, PLLC, our Tampa birth injury attorneys are dedicated to fighting to secure our clients the compensation they deserve.
 Call us at (813) 336-3348 to speak with one of our birth injury lawyers today, or fill out the form on our website to request a case consultation.